pol-sb/simul-protein-small-molecule/README.md

 This section includes a brief walkthrough on how to install this toolkit using the conda package manager in a GNU/Linux system.
 As all of the required dependencies are included on the [environment.yaml](./modules/environment.yaml) file, the procedure is straightforward.

-First, open a terminal and create a directory where the script will be installed, then clone this repository:
+1. First, open a terminal and create a directory where the script will be installed, then clone this repository:

 ```bash
 cd $IDPWORKDIR
 git clone <this-repo-url>
 ```

-Once the repository is cloned, go into the [modules](./modules/) folder and run the following command in order to install all the required packages using the conda distribution:
+2. Once the repository is cloned, go into the [modules](./modules/) folder and run the following command in order to install all the required packages using the conda distribution:

 ```bash
 conda env create -f environment.yaml
 ```

-this will create a conda environment named `idp-simul-smallmolec`, which can be activated with:
+This will create a conda environment named `idp-simul-smallmolec`.
+This name can be changed by editing the `name:` line in the [environment.yaml](./modules/environment.yaml) file.

+3. Activate this environment with:

 ```
 conda activate idp-simul-smallmolec
 ```

-### Installing - Environment <a name = "cond_inst"></a>
+### Installing - Python Environment <a name = "cond_inst"></a>

 This section includes a brief walkthrough on how to install this toolkit into the main python distribution or into a given python environment (recommended) in a GNU/Linux system.
 This method requires compiling OpenMM from source and installing CUDA by hand.
 Additional python required dependencies are listed on the [requirements.txt](./modules/requirements.txt) file.

 1. First, create a python environment in which to install OpenMM and activate it.
 Leave this environment active for the remainder of this guide.
+Alternatively, everything could be installed in the main python distribution, but this is not recommended.

 2. Next, follow [the official OpenMM instructions](http://docs.openmm.org/latest/userguide/application/01_getting_started.html#installing-openmm) to compile and install OpenMM into the created python environment.